brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 31 bht.md

 # Mark 10:31 Commentary Help Text

 ## BHT:
-Some suggest that in this verse, Jesus is rebuking Peter's boast by using the paradox of the first and the last, a concept also mentioned in Matthew 19:30.
-This proverb is further illustrated by the parable of the laborers in the vineyard (Matthew 20:1-16).
-The phrase many that are first shall be last emphasizes that those who consider themselves important or privileged may find themselves in a different position than expected.
+The paradox of the first and last is employed in this rebuke to Peter's boast, linked to the illustration in Matthew 19:30.
+Matthew 20:1-16 deepens the understanding of this proverb through the parable of the laborers in the vineyard.
+It conveys the message that those who perceive themselves as first may actually end up being last, highlighting the significance of humility and the reversal of expectations within the realm of God's kingdom.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: